A McMuffin will soon be a few swipes away.

 "We're always looking at new technologies to make the McDonald's experience better for our customers," said McDonald's spokesperson Ofelia Casillas.
 "We are testing some of these technologies in a few markets, so it's premature to speculate on the decisions we may make after the tests, but we're excited to bring a cutting-edge experience in the future to our customers."

 The fast-food giant already has a nationwide app that provides a restaurant locator, nutritional facts and career information.

 The move comes as McDonald's is battling tepid sales with new items like the addition of steak to its breakfast menu and Mighty Wings.
-On Tuesday, the company said U.S. same-restaurant sales rose 0.2 percent.
+On Tuesday, the company said U.S. rose 0.2 percent.
 Analysts had expected same-restaurant sales in the region to rise 0.8 percent.